jkotan/scingestor/README.md

 ![github workflow](https://github.com/jkotan/scingestor/actions/workflows/tests.yml/badge.svg)

-The `scingestor` python package provides a support for ingestor scripts for ingesting RawDatasets and OrigDatablocks into the SciCat server.
+The `scingestor` python package provides a support for scripts which ingest RawDatasets and OrigDatablocks into the SciCat server.

 ## scicat_dataset_ingestor